string-fix-broken-named-entities4.0.1

 ];

-The output can be further processed by other range libraries: cropping, sorting, merging can be done straight on a ranges notation.
+The output can be further processed by other range libraries: cropping, sorting, merging can be done on range arrays, instead of mutating the input string each time.

 If you set opts.decode